MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 The site depends on DeviantArt's API for authentication, which means you'll need OAuth credentails to put in the config file.
 You can grab a set of those by going to <https://www.deviantart.com/developers/register>

-Optionally, use the `xdebug` extension or [Kint](http://raveren.github.io/kint/) to ease debugging with stack traces/cleaner var_dump outputs.
-Setting `max_execution_time` to `30` *(seconds)* or below is also recommended for development in case an infinite loop breaks loose.
+Setting `max_execution_time` to `30` *(seconds)* or below is recommended for development in case an infinite loop breaks loose.
 You never know.
-It has to be a reasonably big though because requests to DeviantArt's API can cause script execution to take longer than usual.
+It has to be a reasonably big though, because requests to DeviantArt's API can cause script execution to take longer than usual.

 The `fs` and the `vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/`folders must be writable by PHP for the site to function.